PhilLockett/TrackSort/README.md

 **USE AT OWN RISK.**

 ## Overview
-This utility reads a text file contating a list of track lengths and titles and splits them across multiple 'sides' based on the options provided.
+This utility reads a text file containing a list of track lengths and titles and splits them across multiple 'sides' based on the options provided.

 To use 'TrackSort' you will need a C++ compiler and 'make' utility installed.